- General Information

 1. General information

-Additional annual leave supports the University's Flexible Working guiding principles, and allows staff to spread the cost of extra leave over a period of time.
+Additional annual leave supports the University's Flexible Working guiding principles, and allows you to spread the cost of extra leave over a period of time.

 Additional annual leave operates similarly to a salary sacrifice arrangement.
-Staff agree to reduce their salary, and the University will provide up to 10 days additional leave each year, subject to agreement with their managers that the work requirements of the area can be met.
+You agree to reduce your salary, and the University will provide up to 10 days additional leave each year, subject to agreement with your manager that the work requirements of the area can be met.

 Once agreed, the additional leave is treated as a temporary addition to existing leave entitlement, and is subject to the same arrangements as normal annual leave.

-All staff are eligible to request this leave, regardless of their grade or length of service.
+All staff are eligible to request this leave once per leave year, regardless of their grade or length of service.

 2. Number of days leave

-For staff who work part time or who are contracted to work more than a standard week, the maximum number of days of additional leave is pro-rated to the equivalent of two working weeks.
+If you work part time or are contracted to work more than a standard week, the maximum number of days of additional leave is pro-rated accordingly.

 3. Paying for the leave

-Members of both USS and the University of Sheffield Pension Scheme will have to pay the employer's pension contribution for the full 10 days.
+Members of both USS and the University of Sheffield Pension Scheme will have to pay the employer's pension contribution for the number of additional annual leave days bought.
 This will be deducted from your salary automatically.